adamfowleruk/mljs/planning.md

     - DONE BUG on save, widget config loses type (class name) values
     - DONE BUG Save not updating json - only updates if you switch left hand side tabs first
     - DONE BUG Forced reload on save TEST Save errors after json updated (does save correctly to server) - page reload fails on widget line 201 (type not defined)
+    - BUG Drag & Drop of widgets not working now, either new classes or existing - no drop event?
    - DONE findWorkplace working
     - DONE need to add valueConstraint support to options builder
     - DONE need to add value query to query builder